HerrWurst/Getting_and_Cleaning_Data/README.md

 First, I reorder the dataset.
 I then transpose all the measurement columns, so I have the column headers as values instead of columns.

 Now I can split up the signal information into several columns.
-I do that by the separate function and several substrings, which is a wee bit tedious.
-It gets the job done, though.
+I do that by the separate function and several substrings, which deserve a little explaining:

+First, I extract the measurement type (meaning 'mean' or 'std').
+I do so by using a little regular expression looking for a single dot character (when assigning the feature-values as column headers before, R substituted all hyphens and brackets with dots).
+That way, however, the axis information is lost.
+I solve this by another separate-statement, where I look for exactly three dots (as said before, R had replaced '()-' with '...').
+In a later mutate-statement I then attach the axis info to the signal info.
+The domain on the other hand is easy, as it is simply the first letter of the measurement value.

 I then chain several mutate-commands with the intent of providing nice, descriptive labels.

 And after all that is done I aggregate the dataset and calculate the mean of each set of measurements.
 It is in this step that I 're-transpose' the measurement types of mean and std back into individual columns.

 Finally, I save the result to a file.
-You can read it into your R via If you have run my script beforehand you can use data <- read.table('./data/tidydata.txt', header = TRUE)
+You can read it into your R via data <- read.table('./data/tidydata.txt', header = TRUE) if you have run my script beforehand.